wopfel/archlinux-setup-vb/README.md

 Download ArchLinux Live ISO image from the official mirrors

-Create a virtual machine using the VirtualBox Manager (type=Linux, Version=Arch Linux (64 bit), 256 MB RAM, new dynamic VDI 8 GB)
+Create a virtual machine using the VirtualBox Manager (type=Linux, Version=Arch Linux (64 bit), 256 MB RAM, new dynamic VDI with 8 GB of size)

 Start the virtual machine using the downloaded ISO image as CD